hristoyanov/cookbook/README.md

 - Set public/private status for their recipes (Determines recipe visibility to other users).

 ## Creating an account
-The application uses Firebase Authentication - users sign up/sign in using an email.
+The application uses Firebase Authentication - users sign up/sign in using an email and choose a display name (username).

 ## Creating a recipe
 Users need to provide: